 The Securities and Exchange Commission (“SEC”) approved Rules 605 and 606 of Regulation NMS to improve public disclosure of order execution and routing information and to provide investors the right to certain information.

-(These reports can also be viewed on the firm’s website).
+These reports can also be viewed on the LEER website.

 TRADING ALONG WITH CUSTOMERS